backupify/backupify_styleguides/README.md

 bundle exec rubocop
 ```

-[This example](https://gist.github.com/jbodah/6c3448056d1fe727de10) contains a git hook that will run rubocop before you push.
+[This snippet contains a git hook](https://gist.github.com/jbodah/6c3448056d1fe727de10) that will run rubocop before you push.

 #### Incorporating in Other Projects